Learn how to organize your recipe cards and printed recipes into a beautiful DIY recipe binder with this DIY craft tutorial!

 Start by cutting paper to fill in the clear view pockets of the binder.
 Measure the openings for the front, back and spine.
 Use a ruler and scissors or a paper trimmer to cut the paper.

 I had trouble inserting the thin piece of paper into the spine of my small binder, so I placed it on the outside of the binder and covered it with a piece of clear packing tape.
 You can’t even tell there is tape over it!

+To attach the label frame, pull the piece of paper out of the front pocket of the binder and add the label frame with the brads.
+Use a pencil and ruler to help center it on the binder.
 Type or hand write a little label to slip inside.
 My label wanted to move around so I glued it down inside the label holder.
 Place the sheet of paper with the new label attached back in the pocket of the binder!

-DIY Recipe Cards
+For Recipe Cards